A service dog and their owner outside - find elite service dog training in Fitchburg / Leominster, MA with Dog Training Elite.

 • Behavior Interruption: Repetitive and ritualistic behaviors are typical of autistic children, as are meltdowns when the child becomes overstimulated.
 Autism service dogs recognize these negative behaviors and redirect the child’s attention when they start.
 A simple paw or nudge is all it takes to prevent a meltdown.

-A service puppy waiting for their owner - Dog Training Elite Central Massachusetts.
+A service puppy waiting for their owner - Dog Training Elite Fitchburg.

 How Do I Get a Service Dog?